 Day 5 – Pamplona – Biarritz Airport

-Adventure Geek will assist you with your accommodation bookings which are paid directly by you to the hostel or hotel.
+If you wanted to book your own accommodation, then Adventure Geek will assist you with your bookings which are paid directly by you to the hostel or hotel.

 The Camino caters to everyone’s needs, from basic bunkhouse type accommodation to five-star hotels.
 Everyone will need to stay in a hostel at least twice as the Pyrenees areas only provide this basic type of accommodation.
 We feel that you get a true sense of the Camino sleeping in the hostels, but we appreciate that it is not for everyone.